danbider/lora-tradeoffs/README.md

 | gradient_clipping            | norm (threshold=1)                                                                      |
 | num_gpus                     | 32                                                                                      |

+We trained models for 0.25B, 0.5B, 1B, 2B, 4B, 8B, 16B and 20B tokens.
+These checkpoints can be found for each LoRA and full finetuning setting in the HuggingFace model branches.

 ## Math CPT (OpenWebMath)

 [OpenWebMath](https://huggingface.co/datasets/open-web-math/open-web-math) (Paster et al., 2023) - This dataset contains 14.7B tokens derived from mathematical web pages from Common Crawl, correctly formatted to preserve mathematical content such as LaTeX equations.
 To match with the StarCoder-Python dataset, we trained on up to 20B tokens, repeating tokens beyond the first 14.7B.
 An analysis of this dataset shows that it contains a considerable amount of full English sentences.